StanWarford/pep9suite/README.md

 * The Micro IDE provides the assembler from Pep9 and the CPU simulator of Pep9CPU so that complete assembly language programs can be executed at the microcode level - spanning two levels of system abstraction.
 * Run both memory aligned and nonaligned programs.
 Assembly language programs that do not use optimal .ALIGN directives still execute correctly but slower.
 * Provides performance statistics in the form of statement execution counts at the microcode level and the ISA level.
-Students can measure the performance differ- ences between aligned and nonaligned programs.
+Students can measure the performance differences between aligned and nonaligned programs.
-* Retains the unit tests of the original Pep/9 CPU IDE so that students can write mi- crocode fragments with the extended microinstruction format.
+* Retains the unit tests of the original Pep/9 CPU IDE so that students can write microcode fragments with the extended microinstruction format.
 * Supports new debugging features like step-into, step-out, and step-over so students can trace assembly programs more efficiently.

 # Building from Sources